Brown’s Creek State Trail is a 6-mile paved multi-use trail with trailheads at Gateway State Trail near Grant, and in downtown Stillwater.

 Keep in mind our ride was last week: mid-April, no leaves on the trees, the grass just starting to green up, even patches of snow here and there.
 Lots of brown everywhere.
 I used to think there was no beauty in this early spring season.

 One thing I’ve learned about spring outings, though, is that we can really see into the woods to get the lay of the land.
-Since there are no leaves to cover things up (and very little pine or evergreen) we could see the hills, the creek, the St. Croix River in Stillwater.
+Since there are no leaves to cover things up (and very little pine or evergreen) we could see the hills, Brown’s Creek and the St. Croix River in Stillwater.

 I’ve learned to appreciate this time of year more than ever in the past few years.